Calories on the menu

 If you are thinking about calculating calories for for food producers, caterers or restauranteurs we can help you develop your knowledge and skills.
 The course will cover:

-• Calorie calculation
+- Calorie calculation

-• Front of pack traffic light labeling and
+- Front of pack traffic light labeling

-• Guideline daily amounts (GDAs)
+- Guideline daily amounts (GDAs)

-• Fruit and vegetable portions
+- Fruit and vegetable portions

-More information about the course is below.
+More information about Calories on the Menu are below.

 If you would like to be notified of similar courses in the future please sign up for our regular updates.